Constellation-Labs/documentation-hub/validate/automated/nodectl-encryption.md

 :::

 <MacWindow>
-  Enter in the admin username for this Node [nodeadmin]:
+  Enter in the admin username for this node [nodeadmin]:
 </MacWindow>

 <MacWindow>